rr34/time-v3/awim/README.md

 # AstroWideImageMapper (AWIM)
-Digitally label wide-angle images of any format with with directional azimuth and altitude, to include the "shape" of the image so the angular direction of each pixel is known.
+Tag wide-angle images of any format with with directional azimuth and altitude, to include the "shape" of the image so the angular direction of each pixel is known.

 ## The AWIM Image Tag
 `Center Pixel: 1919.5, 1080.0`